rayyildiz/rayyildiz.com/content/english/posts/async-in-rust.md

 ### Example

-Rust's standard library provides the foundational traits and types for async programming but does not include a runtime to execute Futures.
+Rust's standard library provides the foundational traits and types for async programming but does not include a runtime to execute `Futures`.
 To run async code, you indeed need to use an external crate that provides an async runtime, such as [tokio](https://tokio.rs), [async-std](https://async.rs), or [smol](https://github.com/smol-rs/smol).